 11.1 At Cowbridge School we use a range of available health and wellbeing data to develop a bespoke RSE Curriculum which meets the needs of all learners.
-This includes data captured through surveys such as the School Health Research Network (SHRN), SELFIE and the Edinburgh Warwick Mental Wellbeing Scale.
+This includes data captured through surveys such as the School Health Research Network (SHRN) and SELFIE.